The Kolors: Controversies

 In 2016 at the MTV Italian Music Awards, the band was criticized for their behavior during the performance, during which Stash spat at the camera.
 Moreover, at the end of the song they got off the stage without listening to the presenter Francesco Mandelli who was about to give them the MTV History Award.
 Afterwards the singer apologized to the presenter and the award ceremony.

 In 2018, after a guest performance on Amici, the host and producer of the format, Maria De Filippi, revealed a background of the band's entry into the talent show in 2016 by declaring: "When Stash and his band were chosen to be the challengers, the editorial staff told me they didn't exist: there were no documents proving who he was".
 The front-man replied, "I had falsified the documents: I said I was a year younger in the office because I thought I was too old to be in the school.
 That's the way it is in Naples: you always find the solution to the problem!"

-In the summer of 2018 Stash was involved in a fight to defend a girl who had been beaten in public by her partner.
+In the summer of 2018 Stash received facial injury when he was involved in a fight to defend a girl who had been beaten in public by her partner.
 The singer says, "When you see an injustice, when you see that someone needs your kindness and someone else deserves your violence, act.
 Help, help yourselves."